tumble1999/savaslabs.github.io/_drafts/2015-08-27-sassy-drupal-theming-part-2.md

 title: "Sassy Drupal theming: a lighter version of SMACSS"
 date: 2015-08-27
 author: Anne Tomasevich
-tags: drupal theming sass bourbon
+tags: drupal drupal-planet theming sass bourbon
 summary: We'll use SMACSS principles to organize our custom SCSS and keep it lean and maintainable.
 drupal_planet_summary: |
   TODO